smmckay/quex-mirror/doc/source/appendix/command-line/intro.rst

 Default: false (disabled)

+.. cmdoption:: --ql, --quex-lib

+    Defines name prefix and namespace of the common library for all quex lexers.
+The specification format is the same as for the analyzer class.

 The aforementioned options are solely provided for core developers who desire to work on the internal Quex core.